-Above: View looking south towards the street-facing facade level with the sidewalk (2012).
+Above: View looking south towards the streetfacing facade level with the sidewalk (2015).

-Left: View of the garage elevation shortly after the building's construction (c.
-1933).
+Left: View of the garage elevation shortly after the building's construction (c.1933).

 The primary facade features a prominent integrated garage at street level, which is set back from the sidewalk on a raised driveway.
 The garage is clad in flush, unpainted redwood siding.
 A flat wood overhang projects over the garage door.
 The historic awning garage door is made of painted metal with three bands of horizontal windows divided by steel sash.
 Attached to the right side of the garage door are individual metal numbers indicating the street address crowned with a metal lighting fixture.
 Wood-clad side walls line the driveway.
-To the west of the side walls, close to the sidewalk, is a switchback path that leads down the hill to the primary pedestrian entrance.
+To the west of the side walls is a curved stair that leads from the sidewalk, down the hill and to the primary pedestrian entrance.
 To the east of the side walls is a secondary path and set of stairs that leads down to the service entry located at the building's east facade.